-- Lightstep has four main components: tracers that collect telemetry data and send them to Satellites.
+- Lightstep uses four main components: instrumentation that collects telemetry data and sends it to Satellites.
 Satellites analyze that data and send examples of application errors, high latency, or other interesting events to the Hypothesis Engine when polled.
 The engine further analyzes the data and builds the data visualization that the web UI displays for you.

 - There are three different types of Satellites: Developer Satellites let you test your service’s performance locally, during development.
 Public Satellites allow you to view end-to-end telemetry through all the services and frameworks in your app.
 On-premise Satellites provide the full data fidelity and security needed by production environments.

 - The Hypothesis engine and Web UI allow you to easily see changes in performance and error rates, and drill down into details to make and then confirm hypotheses.